 The annual ePrix also official kicks off Diriyah season, a month of entertainment and music held within the old city.
 During the season itself, the site plays host to major concerts as well as important tennis and equestrian events

-Remember: Before visiting Diriyah tourists must obtain a valid Saudi Visa prior to arrival into the country.
+Remember: Before visiting Diriyah tourists must apply for a valid Saudi Visa prior to arrival into the country.
 This can be easily obtained online for citizens of 51 eligible countries, allowing visitors a smooth and safe entry into the Kingdom’s borders.